GOOD TO KNOW

 GOOD TO DO

 - Insulate exposed pipes and replace any leaks or wet insulation you find during your inspection.

-- Eliminate drafts from cracks, vents, windows, or doors near your pipes and insulate pipes in unheated parts of your home.
+- Eliminate drafts from cracks, vents, windows, or doors especially in areas near your pipes.

-- Check your meter box cover.
-If it’s missing or broken, call your local utility office for repair service.
+- Check your water meter box cover at the road.
+If it is missing or broken, call your city or county water utility for repair service.

-- If you choose to drip your faucets when temperatures drop to the teens or lower, pick a single faucet at the highest level in your house or furthest from the water meter.
+- If you choose to drip your faucets, pick a single faucet at the highest level in your house or furthest from the water meter.
 Droplets only need ot be about the size of the lead in a pencil.
 You’ll only waste money (and water) if you leave the faucet wide open.

 - Never try to thaw frozen pipes with an open flame!
-Not only is that dangerous, it’s a fire hazard as well.
+Not only is this dangerous, it’s a fire hazard as well.